matomo-org/plugin-AnonymousPiwikUsageMeasurement/README.md

 __Are there any prerequisites?__

-If sending usage data to Piwik is enabled, the Piwik installation must be connected to the internet If tracking to a custom Piwik installation is enabled, your Piwik installation and your Piwik users must be able to connect to this instance
+* If sending usage data to Piwik is enabled, the Piwik installation must be connected to the internet
+* If tracking to a custom Piwik installation is enabled, your Piwik installation and your Piwik users must be able to connect to this instance
+* If tracking to a custom Piwik installation is enabled and your Piwik is served via HTTPS, the custom Piwik installation must be available via HTTPS as well

 __Why was this plugin created?__